- Following post from 2015; report in Daily Express on 13th November 2020 on new global measles outbreak.

-Last week I double checked the girls’ red books to make sure all three had definitely had both doses of the MMR vaccine (Mumps, Measles, Rubella).
+Last week I double-checked the girls’ red books to make sure they’d had both doses of the MMR vaccine (Mumps, Measles, Rubella).

-I’ve seen an increasing number of news stories about pockets where there have been outbreaks – Disneyland being a particularly headline-grabbing one.
+I’ve seen an increasing number of news stories about pockets where there have been outbreaks.
+The Disneyland one was particularly headline-grabbing.
 Whilst most of these have been in other countries, I think it’s going to be a serious issue in the UK.
 By the way, in 2000, the US declared that it had eliminated measles.

 Measles is extremely contagious, so much so that 90 percent of those who aren’t immunised would catch it if exposed.
 It’s airborne and can remain in the air and on surfaces for up to two hours after an infected person has left.
 It is also transmittable before it can be diagnosed.
 Children who are too young to have had the first or second dose of the MMR vaccine are obviously at risk as are children with illnesses such as cancer who can’t be vaccinated and children who are immunocompromised.

 Here’s what the NHS says about measles with some of the signs and symptoms: